pkuwwt/java-aes-token/README.md

     AESenc.isTokenOutDated(token, "secretKey");

-The secret key for AES and hasing is separated.
+The secret keys for AES and hasing are different.